MikiP98/iProperties/README.md

 ### Iris Properties

 An alternative preprocessing app to [PoTater](https://github.com/Null-MC/PoTater)
+Custom property template format used to reduce the work needed to create custom properties for your shader!

 <hr>